 Patients

 From July 2018 to October 2020, a total of 20 patients with LALRC underwent 3D-laparoscopic TME with LLND at Yangpu Hospital affiliated to Tongji University School of Medicine.
-There were 16 males and 4 females, with a median age of 58.2 years (range, 48-68 years).
+There were 16 males and 4 females, with a median age of 58.2 years (range: 48-68 years).
 All patients were pathologically diagnosed by endoscopic biopsy and evaluated by computed tomography (CT) and magnetic resonance imaging (MRI) before surgery.
-All tumors were located below the peritoneal reflection, and the median distance between the inferior margin of the tumor and anal verge was 4.7 cm (range 2.5-6.8 cm).
+All tumors were located below the peritoneal reflection, and the median distance between the inferior margin of the tumor and anal verge was 4.7 cm (range: 2.5-6.8 cm).
 The preoperative T stage was T3 in 13 patients and T4 in 7 patients.
 Preoperative MRI showed uni-LLN enlargement (the largest short diameter > 7 mm) in all cases.

 Methods